 Psychology from Clarion University of Pennsylvania.
 Adrienne specializes in trauma, parental reunification, anger management, anxiety, depression, grief and loss, and adolescent counseling.
 Since 2014, Adrienne has worked with incarcerated men, women and juveniles through HeartBound and offers free trauma counseling to incarcerated women at Metro Transitional Center.

-Chaplain John Richardson
+Dr. John Richardson

 John Richardson is a CPA and Anglican missionary priest serving juveniles in three metro-Atlanta juvenile facilities and Burruss Correctional Training Center in Forsyth, GA.
 It has been said that the "juvenile population today will feed the prison population tomorrow."
 John believes that through bringing these juveniles love and hope, we can break the cycle of crime and incarceration, transform families, and have fewer victims of violent crimes.

-Chaplain Jimmy Driskell
+In Remembrance - Chaplain Jimmy Driskell